The Rule of 40 is a popular SaaS metric for evaluating business sustainability.

 Why?
 Maximizing rapid growth is a significant priority over driving profits during the initial development, and their Rule of 40 numbers will be more volatile during this time.

-But once established, the Rule of 40 provides a goal to eventually utilize for measuring future growth and operating performance.
+But once established, the Rule of 40 provides a goal for measuring future growth and operating performance.

 What is in the Rule of 40 Formula?
 How do you calculate it?